AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 >* `_dmS7Url` : a Dynamic Media asset
 >* `_dynamicUrl` : a DAM asset
 >
->If the image referenced is a Dynamic Media asset then the value for `_dynamicURL` will be `null`.
+>If the asset referenced is a Dynamic Media asset then the value for `_dynamicURL` will be `null`.
 See [web-optimized image delivery in GraphQL queries](#web-optimized-image-delivery-in-graphql-queries).

 ### Sample query for Dynamic Media asset delivery by URL {#sample-query-dynamic-media-asset-delivery-by-url}